aaikedw/fada-import-specs/FADA-import-specs-new.md

 ### 6.2 Synchronise data with BioFresh species register
 Note: this sync is preceded by the synchronisation between the fada.taxons/species/synonyms table with the biofresh_key_taxons/species/synonyms tables.
 As described under 2.3 the details of this sync process depend on the choices made with regards to database refactoring, and as mentioned in 4.6 ideally are catered for during data injection.

+**New:** As the FADA database potentially contains non-freshwater taxa (only for data imported in Excel format) and these are not supposed to be propagated to the BioFresh species register, these entries have to be filtered out / disregarded when syncing the data.

 As a final step in the resource job, there is a need for synchronising the data imported into the FADA database/schema with the BioFresh species register table.
 In addition to the requirements needed for updating the biofresh_key tables, this also requires an overview of the updated “original combinations”*.
 In contrast to the species and synonyms, which are stored in a specific table, there is no separate table for these “original combinations”.
 A list has to be constructed by combining the information from the following fields; original_genus, declension_species or species (if the former is empty), year and author.